hessllab/HW_5/README.md

 To run this script `git bash` and `wget` is required

 ### Usage

+Run the command below in the terminal to utilize the script.
 The state_abbrev is the unique two letter abbreviation for states in the USA
 ```
 bash state.sh state_abbrev
 ```

 ## Product
-The script creates a new directory called the state abbreviation.
+The script creates a new directory called the state abbreviation. for example; if the state is _Wyoming_, the name of the directory is _wy_

 In this directory, it stores all the retrieved .rwl files for that state.

 Then the script produces a text file of site names followed by the first line (header) of the file: